-Avoid These National Parks During Peak Season
+Eight Crowded National Parks to Avoid During Peak Season

-Imagine getting ready for your first RV camping trip of the summer.
-You’ve loaded up the camper with everything you’re going to need and planned out the perfect route on RV Trip Wizard.
+For example, imagine you’ve loaded up the camper with everything you’re going to need and planned out the perfect route on RV Trip Wizard.
 Every day until your departure date, you’re dreaming of this beautiful national park that you’ve only seen in photos but never gotten to experience in person.

 After days of traveling you finally reach your destination, only to find that the crowds have already arrived.
 The trails are heavily trafficked, your pictures of the landscape are photobombed by other travelers, and instead of reconnecting with nature, you are surrounded by noise from other people and barely able to enjoy the views you had long been expecting.